Montagu-Evans/node-chat-masters-dissertation-/README.txt

-My dissertation aimed at tackling a technology called Node.js and the goal was to build a chat application for children.
-The duration of this project was one month with no prior knowledge of the subject.
+My thesis aimed at tackling a technology called Node.js and the goal was to build a chat application for children.
+The duration of this project was one (1) month with no prior knowledge of the subject.

 *********************************** GET STARTED ***********************************